dagoldfish/ansible-collection-minio/README.md

 ## Disclaimer

-This project was developed with substantial assistance from AI tools.
+This project was developed with assistance from AI tools.
 All AI-assisted contributions were reviewed by a human maintainer before inclusion.